JanethL/SlackPrivateWelcome/README.md

 # 👋 Greet New Members Privately in Slack

 In just a few steps, we will create a Slack app to privately welcome and guide new users when they join a Slack channel.
-We’ll breeze through the setup process, and you’ll be able to return to make modifications and add your own style and custom message for a unique workspace onboarding experience!
+We’ll breeze through the setup process, and you’ll be able to return to make modifications and add your own style and custom message for a unique onboarding experience!

 <img src="https://cdn-images-1.medium.com/max/1280/1*mvvAvsgBv-vd2kik89moiQ.png" width="250">